linode/docs/docs/web-servers/lemp/how-to-install-a-lemp-server-on-ubuntu-16-04.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'This guide will teach you basic setup and configuration of Linux, NGINX, MySQL, and PHP on Ubuntu.'
+description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
+This guide will guide you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
+og_description: 'The LEMP stack (Linux, NGINX, MySQL, and PHP) is a popular alternative to the LAMP stack that uses NGINX instead of Apache.
+This guide will guide you through basic installation, setup and configuration of a LEMP stack on Ubuntu.'
-keywords: ["nginx", "lemp", "php"]
+keywords: ["nginx", "lemp", "php", "mysql"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 aliases: ['websites/lemp/lemp-server-on-ubuntu-16-04/','websites/lemp/lemp-server-on-ubuntu-16-04/','web-servers/lemp/lemp-server-on-ubuntu-16-04/']
-modified: 2018-03-19
+modified: 2018-03-26
 modified_by:
   name: Linode
 published: 2016-05-06